'What's the Meaning of This?' No Charges Against Charleston Detention Officers in the Death of a Black, Mentally Ill Inmate

 Ninth Circuit Solicitor Scarlett Wilson says Jamal Sutherland did everything he was supposed to do.

 The 31-year-old acknowledged his struggles with schizophrenia and checked into a North Charleston mental health facility.
-But quickly realized he was getting worse, not better.
+But quickly realized he was getting worse.

 “It’s so sad that before this happened, about 24 hours before he was killed, Jamal Sutherland tried to check himself out of that facility,” says Solicitor Wilson.